VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/osi.md

 {{< smalltext >}}\* Wi-Fi 0-4 are unoffical names{{< /smalltext >}}

 If all of this feels really abstract, go grab the [WiFi Analyzer](https://play.google.com/store/apps/details?id=com.farproc.wifi.analyzer&hl=en_US&gl=US) app and checkout all the signals around you.
-You can see see what's operating on what channel and maybe move to another one so that you and your neighbor's signals aren't trying to scream over each other.
+You can see what's operating on what channel and maybe move to another one so that you and your neighbor's signals aren't trying to scream over each other.

 {{< details "More about those weird standards:">}}